The Business of Veterinary Medicine

 Annual Career Expo Connects Grads and Employers

-In the fall of 2019, MSU CVM hosted its first career expo, providing MSU CVM Doctor of Veterinary Medicine and veterinary medical technology students the opportunity to connect with potential employers from across the country.
-The Expo was a huge success and is now set to become an annual event each fall.
+MSU CVM hosts a career expo annually to provide MSU CVM Doctor of Veterinary Medicine and veterinary medical technology students the opportunity to connect with potential employers from across the country.

-As a result of the ongoing COVID-19 pandemic, this year’ Expo will be held in virtual format.
-The event is slated for Friday, October 16.
-Exhibitor registration is now open!
-Mississippi State University CVM Career Expo Registration
+As a result of the ongoing COVID-19 pandemic, the 2020 Expo was held in virtual format on Friday, October 16.

 In addition to the opportunities presented to MSU CVM students, last year’s event also included resources for the vendors and employers in attendance, along with complimentary lunch and an MSU CVM swag bag.
 Participating practices and organizations were invited to attend a special CE event sponsored by Merck Animal Health prior to the exhibits opening, where Dr. Taylor Tillery, a professional services veterinarian with Merck, addressed attracting, training and motivating staff members.
 Dr. Tillery provided a wealth of beneficial information related to not only salaries and schedules but also fringe benefits that is helpful to those seeking to hire new and recent graduates in the veterinary field.